Stochastic Batch Acquisition: A Simple Baseline for Deep Active Learning: Background Problem Setting

-Our method applies to batch acquisition for active learning in a pool-based setting \citep{Settles2010} where we have access to a large unlabelled \emph{pool} set, but we can only label a small subset of the points.
-The challenge of active learning is to use what we already know in order to pick which points to label in the most efficient way.
-Generally, we want to avoid labelling points that are very similar to points that have already been labelled.
+The stochastic approach we examine applies to batch acquisition for active learning in a pool-based setting \citep{Settles2010} where we have access to a large unlabelled \emph{pool} set, but we can only label a small subset of the points.
+The challenge of active learning is to use what we already know to pick which points to label in the most efficient way.
+Generally, we want to avoid labelling points similar to those already labelled.
+In the pool-based active learning setting, we are given a large pool of unlabeled data points and can request labels for only a small subset, the acquisition batch.
+To formalize this, we first introduce some notation.